MicrosoftDocs/security/compass/incident-response-playbook-compromised-malicious-app.md

 - Check whether commercial gallery (published and verified versions) applications are being used.

+### Evidence of compromise

+If you discover evidence of compromise, then it is important to take the steps highlighted in the containment and recovery sections.
+This will help address the risk, but will need further investigation to understand the source of the compromise to avoid further impact and ensure bad actors are removed.

 ### Check M365 Unified Audit Log (UAL) for phishing indications for the past 7 days

 Typically, when attackers use malicious or compromised applications as a means of persistence or to exfiltrate data, a phishing campaign is involved.
 Based on the findings from the previous steps, you should review the identities of: